 Web API:

 A Web API is a server-side service that uses HTTP as its transport protocol.
 It allows you to build modular, decoupled applications using JSON as its data format.
 Node.js 19 introduces a new module called “Web API” that helps developers build their applications using the Model-View-Controller (MVC) architecture.
 This alternative to the more traditional plugin model can be used with any framework or library.
 In this release, we also added support for creating an API endpoint using Web API.
-The API endpoints are automatically configured with Swagger, so it’s easy for your users to interact with your application and get information about their accounts or view their transactions.
+Swagger automatically configures the API endpoints, simplifying user interaction with your application.
+Users can easily access information about their accounts or view transactions.

 Custom ESM Resolution Adjustments:

 Most developers use Node as an alternative to building browser-based applications with HTML, CSS, and JavaScript to build scalable network applications from the ground up.
 The Node.js community has been working hard to update the Node.js core to support new features and improvements.
 The first of these, Custom ESM Resolution Adjustments, is now available in all Node.js 19.
 Custom ESM Resolution Adjustments are now available for the Starter plan.
-Up to three custom resolution settings can be saved in the user profile and used with any instance of NodeJS using a single master key.
+Users can save up to three custom resolution settings in their profiles and apply them across any NodeJS instance using a single master key.

 Starter:

-The starter package is part of the official Node.js repo and is a lightweight way to get started with Node development.
+The official Node.js repo includes the starter package, which provides a lightweight way to get started with Node development.
 Simple web application using express, body-parser, cookie parser, and socket.io Server Manager.
 Node v19 includes a brand new “Starter” feature which allows you to write your first programs using the JavaScript programming language without installing any external dependencies.
 It’s fast, it’s easy, and it saves you time!
-The starter is a simple, lightweight program that helps you get started with Node.js.
-It’s built on the official Node.js API and supports all major features, including HTTP/2, WebSockets, streams, generators, and async functions.
+The starter is a straightforward, lightweight program that assists you in initiating your journey with Node.js.
+It’s constructed on the official Node.js API and embraces all significant features, such as HTTP/2, WebSockets, streams, generators, and async functions.

 Node.js Development is amongst the most popular frameworks for developing server-side applications with JavaScript.
 The major update in Node.js 19 makes it easy for developers to develop and deploy modern applications for the growing mobile app ecosystem faster.
 The latest version of Node.